rikcarve/mp-config-consul/README.md

 ## Configuration
 Currently there are 3 values you can configure, either through Java system properties or environment variables:
-* **configsource.consul.host** url of your consul instance, e.g. "192.168.99.100:8500", default value is "localhost", variable substitution available.
+* **configsource.consul.host** url of your consul agent instance, e.g. "192.168.99.100", default value is "localhost", variable substitution available.
+* **configsource.consul.hosts** list of consul servers, e.g. "192.168.99.100,192.168.99.101", default empty, variable substitution available.
+* **configsource.consul.port** port of consul, e.g. "8500", default value is "8500", variable substitution available.
 * **configsource.consul.validity** how long to cache values (in seconds), default is 30s
 * **configsource.consul.prefix** key prefix to search value in consul, variable substitution available
 * **configsource.consul.list-all** whether getProperties() should query consul for all kv pairs, default is false